greim/ng-falcor/readme.md

 ## How does it work?

 See the [Falcor website](https://netflix.github.io/falcor/) for how Falcor works.
-This lib provides an Angular factory that wraps Falcor and exposes it to your logic and templates.
+This lib provides an Angular factory that wraps a Falcor model and exposes it to your logic and templates.
-Subsequently, Angular bindings operate against a single source of truth; a central Falcor model containing all your application data.
+Subsequently, Angular bindings operate against a single source of truth consisting of a Falcor model containing all your application data.
 From then on, it's simply a matter of manipulating the JSON graph via the model.

 **Note:** this lib is pre-1.0.